bw

 Scooters everywhere

-After three days in Hanoi, it was time for the next point on our journey to Vietnam – our cruise.
+After three days in Hanoi, it was time for the next point on our trip to Vietnam, namely our cruise.

 Ha Long Bay, Vietnam - travel